Were You Injured On Someone Else’s Dangerous Property In South Florida?

 Want To Know If You Have A Case?
 Contact Us For A Free Consultation.

-Scott R. Marshall, P.A., proudly serves clients in Clearwater and surrounding communities.
-To speak to an experienced and caring attorney about your injuries, call us at 727-605-5916 or send us an email.
-Se habla español.
+Scott Marshall Injury Attorneys, proudly serves clients in Clearwater and surrounding communities.
+To speak to an experienced attorney about your injuries, call us at 727-605-5916 or send us an email.